Chatbots-RecAgents/.github/README.md

 # AI: CHATBOTS & RECOMMENDATION ENGINES

 ## Business problem being solved
 The IE University community lacks an efficient platform for meaningful connections and information exchange.
-To address this, we are developing "tindEr," a specialized application tailored for the IE University environment.
+To address this, we are developing "bingE," a specialized application tailored for the IE University environment.
 This platform aims to enhance social interactions and provide personalized recommendations to students, faculty, and staff within the IE community.

 ## What is being built:
-"TindEr" is a unique social platform leveraging AI-powered chatbots and recommendation engines to facilitate connections and offer personalized suggestions.
+"bingE" is a unique social platform leveraging AI-powered chatbots and recommendation engines to facilitate connections and offer personalized suggestions.
 The application will allow users to discover and engage with others who share common interests, academic pursuits, or professional goals within the IE University community.

 ## Tools and libraries expected to be used:
 Machine Learning Libraries: TensorFlow, PyTorch